github/developer.github.com/content/v3/git.md

 branch references you could technically do just about anything that Git can do without having Git installed.

+Git DB API functions will return a 409 if the git repo for a Repository is empty or unavailable.
+This typically means it is being created still.
+[Contact Support](https://github.com/contact) if this response status persists.

 ![git db](http://progit.org/figures/ch9/18333fig0904-tn.png)

 For more information on the Git object database, please read the